 If you don't have a food processor, don't worry!
 You can still make it by hand.
 You can use a dough blender to cut butter:

-💬 Note that It takes a lot more time to finish the process with the dough blender.
-I recommend cutting your butter into very small pieces in advance and chilling it in a fridge until right before using it.
+It takes a lot more time to finish the process with the dough blender.
+I recommend cutting your butter into very small pieces in advance.
+Chill it in a fridge if the butter gets soft before adding water.

 Step 2: Add water and oil and mix until it forms a ball.

-You can add all of it at once or divide it two times.
+You can add all of it at once.

-- Rub the surface, flip the dough with a spatula, and repeat it until you see that the liquids are spread evenly in the flour.
+- Cut the surface with a spatula, flip the dough, and repeat it until you see that the liquids are spread evenly in the flour.

 - Press the surface well with a spatula or hand and flip.
 Repeat it until it forms a ball.